NottsCSS/forensics-workshop/0x5_Admin_Panel/solution.md

-Use wireshark to analyze and find the flag
+Use `wireshark` to analyze the pcap file and find the flag